amaiya/onprem/README.md

 llm.ingest('./sample_data')
 ```

-    2023-09-03 16:30:54.459509: I tensorflow/core/platform/cpu_feature_guard.cc:193] This TensorFlow binary is optimized with oneAPI Deep Neural Network Library (oneDNN) to use the following CPU instructions in performance-critical operations:  SSE4.1 SSE4.2 AVX AVX2 FMA
+    2023-09-11 13:17:58.480777: I tensorflow/core/platform/cpu_feature_guard.cc:193] This TensorFlow binary is optimized with oneAPI Deep Neural Network Library (oneDNN) to use the following CPU instructions in performance-critical operations:  SSE4.1 SSE4.2 AVX AVX2 FMA
     To enable them in other operations, rebuild TensorFlow with the appropriate compiler flags.
-    Loading new documents: 100%|██████████████████████| 2/2 [00:00<00:00, 17.16it/s]
+    Loading new documents: 100%|██████████████████████| 2/2 [00:00<00:00, 14.87it/s]

-    Creating new vectorstore
+    Creating new vectorstore at /home/amaiya/onprem_data/vectordb
     Loading documents from ./sample_data
     Loaded 11 new documents from ./sample_data
     Split into 62 chunks of text (max.
-500 tokens each)
+500 chars each)
     Creating embeddings.
 May take some minutes...
     Ingestion complete!
 You can now query your documents using the LLM.ask method